-This configuration manual describes the configuration of Advantech ICR v2i CZ family routers.
-The manual contains especially the following information:
+This configuration manual contains the following information:

-- Basic information about the product, notes to the HW and SW Chapter 1. - Notes to the web configuration GUI Chapter 2. - Router configuration item by item according to the web interface Chapters 3 to 5. - Configuration in typical situations examples Chapter 6: - Access to the Internet from LAN (Local Area Network) via mobile network. - o Backed up access to the Internet (from LAN). - o Secure networks interconnection or using VPN (Virtual Private Network). - Serial Gateway (connection of serial devices to the Internet).
+- Configuration of the router item by item according to the web interface (Chapters 3 to 5). - Configuration in typical situations examples (Chapter 6): - Access to the Internet from LAN (Local Area Network) via mobile network. - Backed up access to the Internet (from LAN). - Secure networks interconnection or using VPN (Virtual Private Network). - Serial Gateway (connection of serial devices to the Internet).